Trailblazer in Robotics Research Named ACM 2017-2018 Athena Lecturer

 About the ACM Athena Lecturer Award

-The Athena Lecturer award celebrates women researchers who have made fundamental contributions to computer science.
-It includes a $25,000 honorarium provided by Google Inc. The Athena Lecturer is invited to present a lecture at an ACM event.
+The ACM Athena Lecturer Award celebrates women researchers who have made fundamental contributions to computer science.
+It includes a $25,000 honorarium provided by Two Sigma.
+The Athena Lecturer is invited to present a lecture at an ACM event.
 Each year, the Athena Lecturer honors a preeminent woman computer scientist.
 Athena is the Greek goddess of wisdom; with her knowledge and sense of purpose, she epitomizes the strength, determination, and intelligence of the “Athena Lecturers.”

 2017-2018 ACM Athena Lecturer